-Reasons Why You Need To Have a Permit For Foundation Repair
+Reasons You Need a Building Permit For Foundation Repair

 When you fail to obtain a foundation repair permit prior to commencing work, your project is delayed for several days.
 You could wait for up to a week for city authorities to issue the permit.
 In some cases, the matter could drag on for a longer period of time, such as in a historical district or floodplain.